The Social Media Path Less Traveled

 So far, the experiment has worked out beautifully!
 Company revenues tripled, client satisfaction soared, and we had more time to spend doing things that really matter.
 Further:

-- We freed up a relatively insane number of hours of time each week, which turned into paying work
+• We freed up substantial hours of time each week and turned it into paying work

-- We released ourselves from the slavery of posting out of obligation, instead of inspiration and passion
+• We released ourselves from the slavery of posting out of obligation, instead of inspiration

-- Saying “no” to the wrong projects quickly made room for new ones that were better aligned with our firm
+• Saying “no” to the wrong projects quickly made room for new ones that were better aligned

-We have always been active in social, but if you’ve followed our blog – you’ll note that we have a tendency to challenge the norm.
+We have always been active in social, but if you’ve followed our blog and former feeds- you’ll note that we have a tendency to challenge the norm.
 In the early social media frenzy, we disparaged followback schemes, readily called out social media snake oil, offered reality checks against buzzword bingo on a regular basis.
+We were one of the first to address social media influence – not challenging the that it doesn’t exist – but to suggest the metrics of early tools were way off, because it discounted people’s true impact in the real-world.
 Perhaps because we’ve always been pragmatists at heart.

-In Live Path’s case, all of our work is garnered from word-of-mouth and direct client referral.
+Our history shows that our best work is garnered from word-of-mouth and direct client referrals.
+We’ve worked hard to get where we are.
 Our clients are kings – and we never want them to wonder whether we are “posting on their dime” or putting them in line behind selfish pursuits.
 We never want to make them to feel uncomfortable by sharing their secrets, whether or not they’re shared in an anonymized blog post or a blind case study.
 We always want to inspire trust and confidence – and remain tuned in and available if they need a hand.

 In parting, when a company tries to sell you a one-size fits all approach to running your life, your business or social media – shut it down.
-Take the right path for your business – and the people you serve.
-Go where your customers are, respond to their needs with empathy and patience and then serve them in a way that’s impressive!
+Take the right path for you, your business, and the people you serve.
+Go where your customers are, respond to their needs with empathy and patience and deliver in a way that exceeds expectations!

 …and if you like what we’ve shared, need advice, or a reality check, please feel free to reach out.